zextras/tech-doc/source/carbonio/admincli/videoserver.rst

 ~~~~~~~~~~~~

 |carbonio| Chats is disabled by default and can be enabled using two
 commands, to be executed as the ``zextras`` user.
-The first is use to
+The first is used to
 enable the functionality on the |product| infrastructure

 .. code:: console